 Student: So now I know all about building functions with variables!
 This isn't so bad!

-Mentor: Well, what you have actually learned so far is what a simple one operation functions is like.
+Mentor: Well, what you have actually learned so far is what a simple, one-step function is like.
+This

-This is just a small part of a bigger picture.
-The next type of function we should look at is
+is just a small part of a bigger picture.
+The next type of function we should look at is a

 Student: Let me think.
 What about taking a number, adding 1 to it and then multiplying by 3?